 Handguns, rifles, and shotguns make up the vast majority of privately owned firearms in the United States.
-According to the authors' estimates, there were approximately 170 million handguns, 123 million rifles, and 61 million shotguns in the United States in 2014, comprising about 47, 34, and 17 percent of the nation's gun stock.
-Other researchers estimate the totals at approximately 111 million handguns, 87 million rifles, and 53 million shotguns, comprising about 42, 33, and 20 percent of the total gun stock.
-Deborah Azrael et al., The Stock and Flow of U.S. Firearms: Results from the 2015 National Firearms Survey, 3 Russell Sage Found.
-J. Soc.
-Sci.
-38, 42 (2017) (estimating a total gun stock of 265,000,000).
+According to the authors' estimates,4 there were approximately 210 million handguns, 141 million rifles, and 68 million shotguns in the United States in 2018, comprising about 49, 33, and 16 percent of the nation's gun stock.